Cursor

 The Brief

-Through research, we found that community gardens serve as more than green spaces.
-They are important tools for emotional support, especially in hospital environments.
+Through research, my team and I found that community gardens serve more than just being green spaces.
+We found that they can offer emotional support, especially in tough hospital environments.

-Hospitals impose immense emotional and psychological strain on families of paediatric patients due to sterile surroundings and limited access to green spaces, exacerbating stress, anxiety and burnout.
+Hospitals impose immense emotional and psychological strain on families of paediatric patients due to sterile surroundings, exacerbating stress, anxiety and burnout.

 Parent Caregivers’ Distress in Hospital Settings

-Caring for a critically ill child brings emotional, physical, and psychological challenges.
-As conditions worsen, uncertainty grows, intensifying distress and leading to burnout and emotional disconnection.
+Caring for a critically ill child brings emotional, physical and psychological challenges to parents.
+As conditions worsen, uncertainty grows, intensifying distress and symptoms of burnout.

-However, these challenges don’t exist in isolation.
+However, we found that these challenges don’t exist in isolation.
 They are often exacerbated by the very spaces families occupy while providing care.

 Down